Saherpathan/SEC_EDGAR_Filings/README.md

 - Make sure to handle any errors during the download process.
 - You can customize the list of companies/tickers and the time range as per the requirement.

+## Task 1.2: Text Analysis

+- Used LLM API from `google-generativeai` to perform text analysis on the downloaded 10-K filings.
+- Conducted natural language processing tasks such as tokenization, stop words removal, and frequency distribution calculation using `nltk`.
+- Generated visualizations using `matplotlib`.